-- Transfer the sautéed onion to a chopper with the cloves of garlic, the piece of ginger and ¼ cup (50 ml) of water and mix until very smooth.
+- Transfer the sautéed onion to a chopper with the cloves of garlic, the piece of ginger, and ¼ cup (50 ml) of water and mix until very smooth.

 - When the butter is melted, add the ground coriander, red chili powder, the optional pod of back cardamom and stir until the mixture becomes fragrant and foamy (about 30 seconds).
 Be aware that ground spices can burn easily (which can give a bitter taste to the masala).
 Don’t fry the spices for too long.

 - As soon as the spices start to smell, add the onion-garlic-ginger paste to the skillet.
 Stir and cook for one minute, stirring constantly.
 Keep the empty chopper aside, you’ll need it again.

 - Add the tomato pulp and sea salt and let simmer gently (over low heat) for 10 minutes.